Design history · Iconic works

 1976

 The pre-Janoff mark.
 Apple co-founder Ronald Wayne drew an ink illustration of Isaac Newton under an apple tree with a quotation from Wordsworth around the border.
 Used on the Apple I computer manual.
-Withdrawn after one year — Jobs thought it was too literary.
+Wayne sold his ten per cent stake in Apple back to Jobs and Wozniak for $800 in April 1976.
+The Newton logo was withdrawn the following year — Jobs considered it too literary for small reproduction.

 Janoff six-colour apple (1977)